How to Add a User to Kubernetes?

-Let's consider authentication options in Kubernetes (k8s) and try to understand their pros and cons.
+Let's look at the authentication options in k8s and try to understand their pros and cons

-All Kubernetes clusters have two categories of users: managed Kubernetes service accounts and regular users.
-In other words, there is no way to add a user to Kubernetes through kubectl or an API call.
-We will explore how to solve this problem below.
+All Kubernetes clusters have two categories of users: Kubernetes-managed service accounts and regular users.
+In other words, there's no way to add a user to Kubernetes via kubectl or an API call.
+Below we'll work out how to solve this problem.

-Unlike users, a service account can be added to k8s as a separate resource, and its access data is stored in Secrets.
+Unlike users, a service account can be added to k8s as a separate resource, and its access credentials are stored in Secrets

-You can enable multiple authentication methods simultaneously.
-It is usually recommended to use at least two methods:
+You can enable several authentication methods at once.
+It's usually recommended to use at least two methods:

-- At least one other method for user authentication.
+• at least one other method for authenticating users.

-When multiple authentication modules are enabled, the first module that successfully authenticates the request stops further execution.
-The API server does not guarantee the order of authenticator execution.
+When several authentication modules are enabled, the first module that successfully authenticates the request halts further execution.
+The API server does not guarantee the order in which the authenticators run.

 x.509

-Although a regular user cannot be added through an API call, any user presenting a valid certificate signed by the cluster's Certificate Authority (CA) is considered authenticated.
-In this configuration, Kubernetes determines the username from the Common name field in the certificate's "subject" (e.g., "/CN=bob").
-Then, the Role-Based Access Control (RBAC) subsystem will determine if the user has the rights to perform a specific operation on a resource.
+Even though a regular user cannot be added via an API call, any user presenting a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
+In this configuration, Kubernetes determines the username from the Common name field in the certificate's "subject" (for example, "/CN=bob").
+The role-based access control (RBAC) subsystem then determines whether the user has the rights to perform a specific operation on a resource.

-To start, you need to create a private key and a certificate signing request (CSR):
+To begin with, you need to create a private key and a certificate signing request (CSR):

 1openssl genrsa -out devopstrain.pem